 Visual learning enables students to understand work better.
 With graphs, charts, and lessons being depicted pictorially, it is easier to retain information while learning.
 To be able to comprehend theories and different formulae in a graphical and definite form is now possible with visual aids.

 To fully tap into this visual grasp, pictorial mind maps or diagrams can be used to enhance the learning process.
 Visual aids such as videos and practical experiments are sure to help students effectively retain the information that they have learned.

 Remember: While in school, we tend to remember how we’ve seen the information or where it was placed in the book while studying it.
 Be it formulas, data or text.

 In the world we live in, it is becoming increasingly easy to learn on the go, with technology such as tablets and mobile phones with an internet connection.

 According to the National Centre for Biotechnology Information, today’s learner has an average attention span of only 8 seconds, making it harder and harder to keep them engaged unless the content they are working with is interactive and on demand.

-So, this ease of learning anywhere has opened up a new path wherein it has become easier to modify your timetable and create them according to what is convenient for you, while addressing the issue of shorter attention spans.
-It is also possible to make the flexible content only for the areas that you think needs to be worked on for better understanding.
+So, this ease of learning anywhere has opened up a new path wherein it has become easier to modify your timetable and create them according to what is convenient for you while addressing the issue of shorter attention spans.
+It is also possible to make the flexible content only for the areas that you think need to be worked on for better understanding.

 3. Learning by Doing

 An effective learning experience uses practical work for specific learning objectives.
-Recollection rate is higher, and they stimulate recollection as well as enjoyment.
+The recollection rate is higher, and they stimulate recollection as well as enjoyment.